moz5691/react-demo/README.md

 # React and development environment
-#### React, Angular, Vue are the most popular Web framework.
+#### React, Angular, Vue are the most popular Web frameworks.
-#### Angular and React are two clear leaders in Frontend framework in terms of their market share.
+#### Angular and React are two clear leaders in web UI framework in terms of the market share.

 ## Angular
 - Steep learning curve